razmi0/socket/README.md

 - [ ] : renderer
 - [ ] : prettyprint
 - [ ] : static
-  - static should be cache during registration phase
   - maybe that's why it is a middleware

 ```ts